 Seizures

-About 5% of stroke survivors experience seizures after stroke.
+About 7% of survivors experience seizures after stroke.
 Seizures occur when there is sudden disorganized electrical activity in the brain, causing changes in movement (e.g. convulsions), behaviors, and levels of awareness or sensation.
-If seizures occur more than once, the person may be diagnosed with epilepsy.
-Common treatment includes anticonvulsant medication or a vagus nerve stimulator.
+If seizures occur more than once, the individual may be diagnosed with epilepsy.
+Common treatments include anticonvulsant medication or a vagus nerve stimulator.

 Learn more about seizures after stroke »